(The author wishes to thank the National Science Foundation for support for much of this work.)

 If one is designing an array of 1,000 detectors, it is better to test design tradeoffs in a software simulation before fixing the design.
 Parallel simulation allows one to more easily iterate the design process, since the results of a simulation are available many times sooner, allowing for more rapid design development.

-I have parallelized this code using TOP-C. The parallelization will appear in Geant4 version 4.1.
-A pre-alpha version is available here that works for Geant4.3.0.
-Read about the latest version or go directly to the ftp directory.
+I have parallelized this code using TOP-C. The parallelization appeared in Geant4 version 4.1.
+Read about the latest version here.